Your NAME IT iron on labels are unique. You can iron right on top of them.

-Some materials will need only a couple of seconds, if they are very thin, eg a hanky.
-Some thicker materials will need one strong press and then an iron over the top for 5 seconds eg jeans.
 Every iron is slightly different with its heat output so just iron them on, and after it's cooled, try to pick it off.
-If it comes away easily, or washes off after a few times, then you need more heat.
-RE-Iron them.
+If it comes away easily then you need more heat.
+Re-Iron.

 Why have my labels lifted after a few washes?
 If any label lifts after a few washes it means the temperature of your iron, when you first ironed it, wasn't enough to activate the glue.
-Contact us to discuss.
-These labels are 100% guaranteed.
+Re-Iron.

-Why are Name It Iron On Labels unique? ...because you can iron right on top of the label.
-Other iron on labels have a plastic surface and you can't iron over them.
-This makes NAME IT labels easier to handle when washing and ironing.
+Why are Name It Iron On Labels unique?
+Other iron on labels have a plastic surface and you can't iron directly over them.
+NAME IT labels are easy to handle.
+No fiddly baking paper needed.

 Are there any fabrics you can't use an Iron On Label?
-The only fabric our iron on labels will not stick to is nylon.
+Iron on labels will not stick to is nylon.